You’re concerned about security. So are we.

 Credit card data

-Award Force integrates with 3rd party payment gateways for credit card payment handling on paid entries.
-With a mind to the Payment Card Industry Data Security Standard (PCI DSS), customer credit card details are not stored in Award Force databases, only passed directly to the payment gateway.
+Award Force is fully compliant with the Payment Card Industry Data Security Standard (PCI DSS), integrating with 3rd party payment gateways for credit card payment handling on paid entries.
+Customer credit card details are not stored in Award Force databases, only passed directly to the payment gateway.

 The Award Force private cloud

-All our application stack physical infrastructure and data storage is within Amazon Web Services (AWS) data centres.
-AWS data centre and network architecture are built to meet the requirements of the most security-sensitive organisations.
+At Award Force we operate our own high-resilience Virtual Private Cloud (VPC).
+All our application stack physical infrastructure and data storage is within Amazon Web Services (AWS) data centres in the EU.
+AWS data centre and network architecture are built to comply with stringent global standards and meet the requirements of the most security-sensitive organisations.

 AWS data centres are housed in nondescript facilities.
 Physical access is strictly controlled both at the perimeter and at building ingress points by professional security staff utilising video surveillance, intrusion detection systems, and other electronic means.